Shang Juncheng stopped in the second round, and the Chinese men’s tennis team bid farewell to the Australian Open stage, still gaining a lot – yqqlm-breakinglatest.news-Breaking Latest News

 As Wu Yibing, Zhang Zhizhen, and Shang Juncheng ended their Australian Open tours one after another, the best record of Chinese men’s tennis players in this Australian Open men’s singles match was fixed in the second round.

-In the second round of another men’s singles match, the defending champion Nadal was in poor form, losing 4-6/4-6/5-7 to McDonald, who is ranked 63 in the world, and missed the top 32 of the Australian Open for the second time in his career , For the eighth time in his career, he stopped the first two rounds of a Grand Slam.
+In the second round of another men’s singles match, the defending champion Nadal was in poor form.
+He lost 4-6/4-6/5-7 to McDonald, who is ranked 63 in the world, and missed the top 32 of the Australian Open for the second time in his career , the eighth time in his career he stopped the first two rounds of a Grand Slam.

 Label:Australian Open Men’s Singles; Asia; World Ranking